Kindergarten

 “Children who live in an atmosphere of love and warmth, and who have around them truly good examples to imitate, are living in their proper element.” – Rudolf Steiner

 Our two rhythmical Kindergartens, serving children from ages 4-6, aim to support the healthy development of the young child in a nurturing, non-academic setting, through imitation, movement, imaginative play, story and the work of daily life.
+We have two classes with up to 22 students and 2 teachers in each class.

 Young children thrive on a rhythm that they can count on, with plenty of inbreath and outbreath, in order to blossom and to develop new capacities.
 This principle guides the organization of the day, the week, and the year.
 In Kindergarten, a rhythmic structure is created that moves daily between focused group activities and individually initiated activities, including circle time, creative free-play indoors and out, eating meals together while working on our finest, golden manners, clean-up time, and story time.